-Hello friends, this article is an important notes for those who are preparing for AZ 900 Certification.
+Hello friends, this article is an important note for those who are preparing for AZ 900 Certification.
 Recently, I cleared AZ 900 exam and to prepare that I created some notes which I am sharing via this article.

 What is AZ 900?

 AZ 900 is one of the fundamental exams for a candidate working on Azure.
-The AZ-900 exam is the lone exam expected to get the Azure Fundamentals certificate, and a discretionary exam in the wide range of various Azure Paths.
+The AZ-900 exam is the lone exam expected to get the Azure Fundamentals certificate and a discretionary exam in the wide range of various Azure Paths.
 This exam is intended for applicants hoping to exhibit fundamental level information on cloud administrations and how those administrations are given by Microsoft Azure.

 AZ 900 Exam highlights